 I usually dab away most of the moisture with a wad of cotton wool before applying powder, massaging it in gently against the hair direction, making sure it reaches the skin.
 I find this is probably the most important preventative action I take - more important than cleaning the area, and is an essential if you are applying a waterproof cream.

 The third trigger can be avoided by leaving the areas uncovered as much as possible.
 The use of field boots in my opinion exacerbates the problem, trapping moisture and excluding air, creating a perfect environment for may of the aggressive microbes.
 A similar problem can occur when using a waterproof barrier application on wet skin - thick oily products are inappropriate here.
 Any creams or lotions should be water-based (aqueous) so that the skin can breathe.

-My recommended regime is a 3-step method: cleanse - dry - treat, and I have developed products along these lines which many of our friends and customers use very successfully.
+My recommended regime is a 3-step method: cleanse - dry - turnaround, and I have developed products along these lines which many of our friends and customers use very successfully.

-The cleanse step is achieved using Winter Wash spray - based on cider vinegar, Epsom salts, surgical spirit and oil of wintergreen.
+The cleanse step is achieved using Sweat Buster spray - based on cider vinegar, Epsom salts, surgical spirit and oil of wintergreen.